IceCreamYou/Tweet/README.txt

 There are no requirements for using this module, but it is recommended that your PHP installation is compiled with either the file_get_contents() function, cURL, or both.
 If you're not sure, your PHP probably supports at least file_get_contents(), and most installations support cURL as well.
+Without one of these, you will not be able to use the URL abbreviation feature.
 For more information visit http://php.net/file_get_contents and http://php.net/curl.

 =====================